Spinal Cord Research Centre

 There are also several X Window display packages available for Microsoft Windows, so that you can run the analysis software from your Windows desktop - with the application running on another UNIX/Linux-based system on your network.
 Users will likely find this is much more convenient than running a dual-boot Linux/Windows system, and rebooting back and forth between operating systems.

 Here at the University of Manitoba, we use StarNet's X-Win32 package, as we have a site license for it.
-Another very popular X Window package for Windows is Hummingbird Exceed.
-Others include WRQ Reflection X, Labtam XLitePro, Pexus Systems X-Deep/32, and NCD PC-Xware.
-There are also the free, open-source packages Cygwin/X and Xming (including the Xming+PuTTY on a Stick package we put together) which can be used on Windows systems.
+There are also the free, open-source packages Cygwin/X, VcXsrv (including the Xsrv+PuTTY on a Stick package we put together), and Xming which can be used on Windows systems.

 See also: SCRC Software On-line Documentation